According to Illinois Instructions for Form IL1040, there are certain stipulations that will require you to file an Illinois tax return.

 If you are a retired Illinois resident:

-You must file an Illinois tax return, however, certain types of retirement income may be subtracted from your Illinois income.
+If you filed a federal return, you must file an Illinois tax return, however, certain types of retirement income may be subtracted from your Illinois income.

 Illinois Part Year Residents